 Mortgage finance giant Freddie Mac

-Freddie Mac and its sister firm Fannie Mae
+The U.S. Treasury took control of Freddie Mac and its sister entity, Fannie Mae